joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/007-Intellectual-Property-Protection.md

 ## Trademarks

 Trademarks safeguard brand identities, distinguishing goods and services from competitors.
 They can include logos, slogans, and brand names.
-Key aspects include:

 - Identify and distinguish goods or services in the marketplace.
 - Provide exclusive rights to use and prevent unauthorized use by others.